2025–26 Ashes series

-The 2025–26 Ashes series, branded as NRMA Insurance Men's Ashes Series for sponsorship reasons, is an upcoming series of Test cricket matches to be played between Australia and England for The Ashes, between 21 November 2025 and 8 January 2026.
-The five-match series will form part of the 2025–2027 ICC World Test Championship.
+The 2025–26 Ashes series, branded as NRMA Insurance Men's Ashes Series for sponsorship purposes, was the 74th edition of the Ashes, a series of Test cricket matches played between Australia and England.
+The five-Test series was played in Australia between 21 November 2025 and 8 January 2026.
+The series formed part of the 2025–2027 ICC World Test Championship.